2021 Electricity Cost Calculator

 Total kWh per Month

-Homes these days are equipped with many appliances, and we use dozens, if not hundreds, of other devices making it difficult to predict energy usage.
-The easiest way to estimate electricity consumption and how much each appliance and device costs on your electric bill is to use the calculator above.
+Homes these days are equipped with many electrical appliances, and we use dozens, if not hundreds, of other devices, making it difficult to predict overall energy usage.

 Continue reading to learn some easy formulas to calculate this yourself.